 Your role will be at the forefront of GSK's re-emergence in discovering and providing cutting edge Immuno-Oncology treatments.
 Our leading Oncology asset is GSK2857916/GSK'916, an anti B-cell maturation agent (BCMA) monoclonal antibody-drug conjugate.
-This is a first in class antibody drug conjugate that has a four-fold mechanism of action with evidence of high efficacy in a precisely defined group of Multiple Myeloma patients.
+This is a first in class antibody drug conjugate that has a four-fold mechanism of action with evidence of high efficacy in Multiple Myeloma patients.
 BCMA has recently been granted Breakthrough Therapy Designation from the FDA and as such we are looking to launch the asset at speed.

 The US Medical Affairs Leader (USMAL) is the single point of medical accountability for a medicine or medicine(s) and leads the development and execution of US Medical Affairs strategies for a medicine(s) including (if applicable) the launch optimization of such medicine(s).

 • Aligns and directs all medical affairs resources into a focused vision and strategy

 • Provides one medical affairs voice, medical expertise, and insight within the US

 • Collaborates with clinical development to provide insights and ensure US needs and issues are addressed

 • Incorporates US Medical Affairs voice at the global franchise or business unit level